betipp/Ghost-Cafe/README.md

 - The trigger on the controllers is used for movement and grabbing items.
 - The cashier monitor serves to provide a list of customer items.
-- Once you complete an order it is crossed out of the list.
+- Once you complete an order it is crossed out of the list and you are given points.
 - When you complete the order ring the bell next to the customer.
 - To exit the game use the clock-out machine by the door.